Endogenous Attention and the Spread of False News: Model

-In each period $n$, the current user knows the current share of true stories $y_n$.\footnote{This approximates the situation where users have seen a number of recent stories and the mix between true and false stories is not changing too quickly.} After drawing a story and observing its evocativeness level $e$, the user chooses a level of attention $a$, which will determine the precision of the signals they get regarding the story's veracity.
-The cost $c(a)$ of attention level $a$ is $\beta\cdot a^2$,where $\beta>0$.
+After drawing a story and observing its evocativeness level $e$, the user chooses a level of attention $a$, which will determine the precision of the signals they get regarding the story's veracity.
+The cost of attention level $a$ is $\beta\cdot a^2$,where $\beta>0$.
 The signal is $s\in\{T',F'\}$, with probabilities given by

 The idea behind Equation \ref{signals} is that a false story of credibility $\theta$ is \textit{clearly false} with probability $1-\theta$, where a clearly false story is one that users will recognize as false even when they do not pay attention.
 With probability $\theta$, users will notice the story is false only if they pay attention.
-That is, an attentive user can perfectly detect false stories.
 A user's attention level $a$ is the probability with which they pay attention.
-Thus, when a user's attention level is $a$ and the credibility of false stories is $\theta$, they will identify a false story as false with probability $Pr(F'|F) = 1-\theta+\theta a = 1-\theta(1-a)$.
-Additionally, regardless of their attention level, if the story is true the user receives the signal $T'$ with certainty.
-This allows us to identify the signal $F'$ with the situation in which the user realizes the story is false and the signal $T'$ with the situation in which the user is uncertain about the story's veracity.
+Thus, when a user's attention level is $a$ and the credibility of false stories is $\theta$, they will identify a false story as false with probability $\mathbb{P}(F'|F) = 1-\theta+\theta a = 1-\theta(1-a)$.
+If the story is true, the user receives the signal $T'$ with certainty, regardless of their attention level.
+Thus, signal $F'$ reveals the story is false, while after signal $T'$ the user is uncertain about the story's veracity.

-Users' payoffs when they do not share the story are normalized to $0$.
-The payoff to sharing a $(v,e)$-story, ignoring the cost of attention, is

-Hence, as in the \textcite{chen2023makes} experiments, users want to share stories that are true and very interesting.
-The parameter $\lambda>0$ is the weight on veracity and $1-\lambda$ is the weight on evocativeness, i.e., the weight on stories being very interesting.
-The parameter $\mu>0$ captures the loss to sharing a false story relative to the gain from sharing a true story, which is normalized to 1.